Easy Bible Quiz and Questions with Answers.

 Genesis 4:25

-God wrote on both sides of the tablets with his finger.
+God wrote ten commandments on both sides of two stone tablets with his finger.

 Unfortunately, Moses broke the tablets when he became angered by the Israelites.

-Moses made the trek back up the mountain a second time to get a second set from God.
+Moses made the trek back up the mountain a second time to obtain a second set of commandments.

 Exodus 20:1-17.